captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## INSPECTOR GIRAUD:
 Just the villa of the Comtesse Delabegassier.
-She lives there with her companion.
+She lives there with her lady's companion.

 ---

 ---

 ## COMTESSE DELABEGASSIER:
 Paul McQueen dead?
 So terrible!
-Martha and I came to Merlinville only two months ago, but he was in every way a charming neighbor.
+Martha and I came to Merlinville only a months ago, but he was in every way a charming neighbor.

 ---